Covid 19 coronavirus: Watch live - Ministry of Health's Ashley Bloomfield to give update

 Bloomfield urged people to reach out "across the generations" this Easter Sunday to keep whānau connected.

-Yesterday 2421 tests were processed on a "quieter" day, likely due to it being Easter weekend.
+Yesterday, 2421 tests were processed on a "quieter" day, likely because it was Easter weekend.

 READ MORE: